jansmolders86/knockout-dynamic-forms/README.md

                 }
             }
         }

+Knockout will handle the rest.
+Check out the code:

+* Index.html                    The view
+* knockout-functions.js         Sets up the model and the validation

-The HTML generated uses YAML classes (http://www.yaml.de/) but of course you can alter them.
+The HTML generated uses YAML classes (http://www.yaml.de/) but of course you can alter them and use your own.
 Two stubs are included for testing purposes.

 Feel free to improve or use.